wp-plugins/vim-color-improved/readme.txt

 scroll - string - Should the scrollbar be displayed (yes), or not be displayed (no).

-The scrollheight attribute is optional. height- string - Height of the scrollbar.
+The scrollheight attribute is optional. height - string - Height of the scrollbar.
 Any valid css height declaration can be used.
 Example: 100px or 50em

 The showsyntax attribute is optional. showsyntax - string - Should the syntax used of [viewcode ]  be displayed (yes), or not be displayed (no).

+*Additional Parameters

+These are new parameters that can be used by Vim Color Improved.

+The cache attribute is optional. cache - string - Cache this code block (yes) or not (no).

+The html_use_css attribute is optional. html_use_css - string - This is a parameter which is passed to vim, and affects the html that is output.
+Use css (yes) or not (no).
+If you chose to not use css, the code will be output in &ltspan&gt tags with a style="color:#xxxxxx" attribute, rather than a class.

 All attribute values can optionally be surrounded with double quotes (") or single quotes(').